 The Government published its Clean Growth Strategy in October 2017, setting out a “possible pathway” for meeting the fifth carbon budget.
-The CCC’s independent assessment of the Strategy (January 2018) praises the Government’s strong commitment to achieving the UK’s climate targets, but calls on the Government to close the gaps it identified in meeting the fourth and fifth carbon budgets.
+The CCC’s independent assessment of the Strategy (January 2018) praised the Government’s strong commitment to achieving the UK’s climate targets, but called on the Government to close the gaps it identified in meeting the fourth and fifth carbon budgets.
 Furthermore, the CCC’s Progress Report to Parliament in June 2018 called on the Government to bring forward new fully funded policies to ensure the fourth and fifth carbon budget are met.

 The first carbon budget (2008-2012) was outperformed by one per cent and official statistics indicated that the second budget (2013-2017) was outperformed by around 14%.

-However, the Government's energy and emissions projections 2017 (published January 2018) predicted that the third carbon budget would be outperformed by around 3% but (taking into account existing and new policies and proposals) predicted a projected shortfall of 3.3% and 6.7% against the fourth and fifth budgets respectively.
+The Government’s energy and emissions projections 2017 (published January 2018) predicted that the third carbon budget would be outperformed by around 3% but (taking into account existing and new policies and proposals) predicted a projected shortfall of 3.3% and 6.7% against the fourth and fifth budgets respectively.

 In the Clean Growth Strategy, the Government confirmed that it may consider using flexibilities available to it on when and how to reduce UK emissions on route to 2050, but that it would obtain the advice of CCC and consult the devolved Administrations before making a decision.
 The CCC does not support the use of outperformance being carried over to help meet later budgets.